Licensed Lay Ministers

 - Children, family and youth workers, who offer ministry to those who are under 18 and their families, who are part of our church's congregation or the wider community.
 Read more about their roles, and discover resources here.

-Three new Readers to be licensed this year
+Three new Readers licensed this year

 - Carolyn Shannon (to serve at Leigh Park and Warren Park)